The HMRC Valuation Office updates rateable values every three years. This is called a revaluation.

 Your property details need changing

-To tell the VOA about changes to your property details (such as floor area sizes and parking) you need a business rates valuation account.
-The VOA may accept your changes and update the current and future valuations.
+To tell the HMRC Valuation Office about changes to your property details (such as floor area sizes and parking) you need a business rates valuation account.
+The HMRC Valuation Office may accept your changes and update the current and future valuations.

-To tell the VOA you think your rateable value is too high, you must continue to pay your business rates as normal until a decision has been made.
+Whilst your application is being processed, you must continue to pay your business rates as demanded until a decision has been made.

 Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
 Appeals against rateable values can be made free of charge.
 Ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors and the Institute of Revenues, Rating and Valuation are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.